jall/dotfiles/README.md

     * http://nparikh.org/notes/zshrc.txt
 * Add some more terminal auto-completions?
 * Have a poke through /usr/local/bin for more things to load through package managers
+* Update $PATH to use brew php version by default, then allow overriding with others (like MAMP PRO) if needed

 # Inspirations